Business and Information Technology

 Credits 1

 Students will develop an in-depth understanding of the internet and essential webpage development skills using extensible HTML, and incorporating images, hyperlinks, tables, forms and frames.
 Students will learn to write code manually, as well as use GUI authoring tools.
 Industry certification competencies will be used for this course.
+Successful completion of this course equates to completion of ITD Web Page Design I (3 credits) at NOVA.

 Information Technology (IT) Fundamentals